Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

   - **Bypass Module** Uses a combination of modules and microfusion cells to bypass terminal hacking.
 The amount of material required depends on the hacking difficulty.
   - **Grinder** - Uses a combination of discs and small energy cells to bypass locks.
 The amount of material required depends on the lock difficulty.
   - **Power Drill** - Uses a combination of drill bits and small energy cells to bypass locks.
 The amount of material required depends on the lock difficulty.

+- **Items - Where is ___ item located?
+It used to be in this very specific location!**
+  - Please enjoy the thrill of discovery, rather than focusing on what used to be.
+Any missing items you encounter have been relocated as part of an intentional overhaul.
+No, we will not tell you the new location.

 - **Keybinds - How can I view Uranium Fever’s keybinds?**
   - Press `K` in the pause menu.